PUT-PTM/WiFi_power_outlet/README.md

 |   IN1   |   PE12  |
 |   IN2   |   PE13  |

-## How to compile
+### Compilation
 STM32 code: Compile main.c with CooCox IDE.
+Used libraries can be found in main.c file at the begining.
 You may use provided *.coproj file which has all settings and repositories configured.
-Windows app: Compile with Visual Studio.
+Windows app: Compile with Visual Studio, version 4.5.2 of .NET Framework is necessary.

+### Usage
+1) Connect to AI-Thinker network (open);
+2) Run compiled Windows app;
+3) Give ESP's IP and port (default 192.168.4.1) and click "Connect";
+4) Go to "Sockets" and use "SOCKET1" and "SOCKET2" buttons to switch relays' states.

 ## Future improvements
 - Support for 1-Wire DS18B20 thermometer;
-- On-time switching based on RTC.
+- On-time switching based on RTC;
+- Authorization and traffic encryption.

 ## Attributions
 Some configs are copied from Google Docs files from laboratory classes.
 Codes pulled from other repositories are marked with comments inside files.